Renovating or ‘flipping’ an investment property

-So, now you’ve chosen a home and you’re ready to get started.
+So, now you’ve chosen a home and you’re ready to get started on renovating your investment property.
 Home flippers have a simple plan for earning money; buy a cheap enough home, fix it up and then sell it for a higher price.
 Buying low usually means it’s going to need work, but what home improvements and renovations actually increase a homes’ value?
 Check out some of our suggestions below.

 FRESH PAINT AND FLOORING

 Although basic home improvements, a fresh paint and new flooring can give a home a new lease of life.
 In many of the older Spanish homes here, terracotta tiles and bumpy cream walls are old-fashioned styles that should be updated.